jessekyemting-byte/containerized-guestbook-app/Readme.md

 # My Containerized Guestbook Application

 ## Project Overview
-This project deploys a multi-container web application using a Python Flask frontend and a Redis database.
+I built this project to deploy a multi-container web application using a Python Flask frontend and a Redis database.
 Users can submit guestbook messages through a simple form; entries are saved to and retrieved from a backend Redis instance running in its own container.

 ## Architecture Diagram
 ```text